-Today in the legislature I tabled a bill titled the Property Law Amendment Act to ensure that farmland in British Columbia is safeguarded from real estate speculation using foreign capital.
+Today in the legislature I tabled a bill titled the Property Law and Land Title Amendment Act to ensure that farmland in British Columbia is safeguarded from real estate speculation using foreign capital.
 In addition, it is important to ensure that British Columbia’s future food security is protected.

 Since the introduction of the 15% foreign buyers tax in July of 2016, which only applies to Metro Vancouver, the consequences I warned about have begun to occur.
 Market speculation has moved to other regions of the province, like Greater Victoria, Nanaimo and Kelowna, and other sectors, like agricultural land.
 This has had the effect of reducing supply and driving up prices beyond the reach of the average family and farmer.
 In addition, it is important to ensure that British Columbia’s future food security is protected.